pingcap/tidb-dev-guide/src/understand-tidb/plan-cache.md

 The parameter placeholder(`?`) is converted to a `ParamMaker` in `Constant`.

-You can regard it as a special kind of pointer, and when the plan is processed and the paramter's value is needed, we can use it to get the corresponding value of this parameter.
+You can regard it as a special kind of pointer, and when the plan is processed and the parameter's value is needed, we can use it to get the corresponding value of this parameter.

 ```
 type Constant struct {